opendatamonitor/ckanext-genericapiharvest/README.md

     python setup.py develop

 Then you will need to update your CKAN configuration to include the new harvester.
-This will mean adding the ckanext-genericapiharvest plugin as a plugin.
-E.g.
+This will mean adding the ckanext-genericapiharvest plugin as a plugin, e.g.

     ckan.plugins = genericapi_harvester genericapiharvest